Can a Lawyer Get My Arrest Record Sealed?

 You will not be granted a petition to have your record sealed if you are convicted of any of the following types of crimes:

 - Human trafficking

 There can be exceptions to this rule, such as being charged with a misdemeanor or Class D felony offense.
-Your attorney can review the details of your case to determine whether you qualify for your records to be sealed, and then they can assist you moving forward, should you meet the requirements.
+Your criminal attorney in Terre Haute can review the details of your case to determine whether you qualify for your records to be sealed, and then they can assist you moving forward, should you meet the requirements.

 Speak to an Indiana Record Sealing Lawyer